/ seo-glossary / What Is Attribution? SEO Glossary

 Attribution relies on tracking user interactions across multiple sessions and channels.
 Analytics platforms like Google Analytics 4 use cookies, user IDs, and machine learning to stitch together a user's journey from first touch to final conversion.

 Last-click attribution gives 100% of the credit to the final touchpoint before conversion.
-This is the default in many tools and consistently undervalues SEO.
+This was the default in many older tools and consistently undervalues SEO.

 First-click attribution gives all credit to the first interaction.
 This tends to favor SEO since organic search often introduces users to a brand.